New York Smells: A Large Multimodal Dataset for Olfaction: Applications of Our Dataset

-As an application of our dataset, we use the multimodal synchronization between vision and olfaction to learn self-supervised representations for olfaction.
+As an application of our dataset, we use the correspondence between vision and olfaction to learn self-supervised representations for olfaction.
 The resulting representation can be used for cross-modal retrieval as well as classification tasks.